mpolacek/goo/porting-to-cxx17.md

 }
 ```

 In C++14, you can instruct the compiler to warn using `-Wregister`, which ought to help with migrating code to C++17.
-Note that GCC still accepts explicit register variables without warning:
+Note that GCC still accepts the GNU extension [explicit register variables](https://gcc.gnu.org/onlinedocs/gcc/Global-Register-Variables.html#Global-Register-Variables) without warning:

 ```c++
 register int g asm ("ebx");